angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 You should also see a sub-folder named `cordova-plugin-facebook4` under your `plugins` folder.

-Add the native dependencies by executing the following command.
+Add the native dependencies by executing the following command:

 ```bash